caltechlibrary/newt/newt-presentation.md

 # The problem

 Each listed application is built on a stack.
 The stacks are complex.
 Because of the complexity it's hard to sustain them.
 Some we've outsourced to SAAS providers (e.g. ArchivesSpace).
 Some we treat as a back boxes (e.g. EPrints).
+Some we continue to run (e.g. Invenio RDM).

 It's just not fun supporting applications at this level of complexity.
 It takes too much time and energy.
 It detracts from delivering useful things to our Library, Archives and Caltech Community.

 # Why are these things so complex?